 Backend Port is the port of Apache.
 On Cloudways servers, Apache is running behind Varnish and is using Port 8081.
 Change the value in this section to 8081.

 Varnish is now configured on your application.
 Varnish Purging works parallel to Magento Cache.
 So if you’ll Flush Magento Cache, it will automatically purge Varnish cache too.

-- Restricting Purge host in Magento (Optional): In the above part where we restrict Purge IP in Access list, we can restrict those hosts on Magento’s env.php too.
-Issue the following command with appropriate domain name to make the changes:
+- Restricting Purge host in Magento (Optional): In the above part where we restrict Purge IP in the Access list, we can restrict those hosts on Magento’s env.php too.
+Issue the following command with the appropriate domain name to make the changes:

 magento setup:config:set ‐‐http‐cache‐hosts="example.com"